tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/Supplemental/Awesome_README_Guide.md

 ## Technologies

-Describe what technologies are needed to use your project, such as programming languages, libraries, frameworks, and operating systems.
-Be sure to include the concrete versions you have used in the stable version of your project.
+Describe the technologies required to use your project such as programming languages, libraries, frameworks, and operating systems.
+Be sure to include the specific versions of any critical dependencies that you have used in the stable version of your project.

 ---